thiskevinwang/keystroke-pubsub-playground/README.md

 go run ./cmd/viewer
 ```

-The viewer refreshes every second and shows the most recent rows.
+The viewer refreshes every second and shows the most recent rows with both
+message creation and insertion timestamps.

 ## Dependencies